Garrafao/phitag/frontend/data/guides/introduction.md

 ## Text Annotation

 This platform supports a variety of text annotation tasks, which can be combined to create complex annotation projects.
 See the [Supported Tasks](/guide/supported-tasks) guide for an overview of the currently supported tasks and their corresponding data formats.
+As we have the "open source" idea in mind, we use a standardized data format for all tasks, which is also open source and can be found [here](https://github.com/ChangeIsKey/annotation_standardization).
+This allows us to easily add new tasks to the platform, as long as they are supported by the data format.
+By using a standardized data format, we also allow users to define their own tasks, which then can be added to the platform.
+Consider contributing to the [standardization repository](https://github.com/ChangeIsKey/annotation_standardization) if you have any ideas for new tasks or data formats.

 ## Annotation Process